dataluscorp/browser/toolkit/components/glean/docs/dev/ipc.md

 # Inter-process Communication (IPC)

-Firefox Desktop is a multi-process desktop application.
+Datalus Desktop is a multi-process desktop application.
 Code requiring instrumentation may be on any of its processes, so FOG provide facilities to do just that.